-So when it comes to something like free online learning for kids and how it differs from a paid option, this is the main takeaway: In-person, live interaction is tough to find in most online learning environments.
+So when it comes to online learning for kids and specifically, how a free option differs from a paid option, this is the main takeaway: In-person, live interaction is tough to find in most online learning environments.

 I’m not saying you can’t find an instructor in front of a video camera, because you can.
 I’m saying a free option typically doesn’t allow for active learning; two-way communication between instructor and student...and to the degree of that instructor being able to solicit feedback, the student being able to give feedback, and the instructor then incorporating that feedback into the course from that point forward.

 So, to see that pointed out here is no surprise, and I bet that many parents will share the same sentiment.

 Let’s band together to make each other better